-While designing this project, we decided to Duradek (a synthetic waterproof sheet vinyl) to accomplish waterproofing in the dog run area.
-This product is not affected by the acids in urine and will last through the ages.
-We redirected the urine with ¼” per ft. slope, so pee would run off into drains that made its way to the drainage system of the building.
-To make it an appealing place for the dogs to use, we simply added maintenance free synthetic turf.
+We decided on Duradek (a synthetic waterproof sheet vinyl) for waterproofing the dog run area.
+This product is not affected by the acids in urine and will last for ages.
+We redirected the urine with ¼” per ft. slope, so pee would run off into drains connected to the drainage system of the building.
+To make it appealing for the dogs, we simply added maintenance-free synthetic turf.
 But wouldn’t this start to smell over time?
-We worked alongside of the plumbers to install a water hose system that can easily wash away any remnants of urine or poop.
+We worked with the plumbers to install a water hose system that can easily wash away any remnants of urine or poop.

-This leads perfectly into the following concerns.
-How did we provide access to roof area, drains, safety tie offs and plumbing areas?
-With the consultants we carefully marked out each area that would need services one time or another.
-We then build hatches with flush mounted stainless steel handles and picture framed boarders to give it the appearance “we are not trying to hide these hatches”.
-Instead we took the approach “they are here, let’s make them look good”.
+That connected to other concerns.
+How did we provide service access to roof area, drains, safety tie offs and plumbing areas?
+With the consultants we carefully defined areas that would need servicing, then built hatches with flush mounted stainless steel handles and picture-frame borders.
+Rather than trying too hard to hide the hatches, we said “they are here, let’s make them look good”.

 Planters!
 What to do about these planters?
-Instead of pouring heavy concrete and voiding the roofing warranties, we decided to come up with a light weight pressure treated wood framing plan.
-However as most people know, even the best of treated lumber will rot quickly, when submerged in moisture and water.
-So how did we overcome this?
-After framing and sheeting the planters we also used Duradek sheet vinyl to waterproof the insides of planters.
-With that area being waterproof how does the water escape?
-We installed DDS Duradek plumbing drains at the bottom of planters that went directly to roofing system and ran off to building drains.
-After all the insides were protected, we horizontally installed Wolf serenity decking on the outsides of planters and travertine tile on the top ledge, to give it the concrete look.
+Instead of pouring heavy concrete and voiding the roofing warranties, we drew up lightweight pressure-treated wood framing.
+But even the best of treated lumber will rot quickly when submerged.
+So, after framing and sheeting the planters we added Duradek sheet vinyl to waterproof the insides of the planters.
+But then, how does the water escape?
+We installed DDS Duradek plumbing drains at the bottom of each planter, connected via the roofing system to building drains.
+Having protected the insides, we installed Wolf serenity decking horizontally on the outsides of the planters, and travertine tile on the top ledge, to give it the concrete look.

-The final obstacle to overcome was the different building products meeting at the same heights for a seamless transition from kitchen and dining area to fireplace and relaxation center.
-We ordered a grate system called Silca system that screws directly to the framing.
-This area was framed sunken in to the rest of the area to allow for the travertine pavers to meet up level with the Wolf serenity decking.
-The product is also made from high quality plastics that will never rust, rot or deteriorate as the years and water pass through it.
+The final obstacle to overcome was getting different building products to meet at the same height, for a safe, seamless transition from kitchen and dining area to fireplace and relaxation center.
+We ordered the Silca grate system, which screws directly to the framing.
+This area was framed a little lower, to allow the travertine pavers to meet up level with the Wolf serenity decking.
+The product is also made from high quality plastics that will never rust, rot or deteriorate as years of water pass through it.

-With all of this being done, we were able to maintain the look the consultant was looking for.
-The dog run was successful and in use two years straight, without any smell of contaminants or urine.
+With all this, we were able to achieve the look the consultant aimed at.
+The dog run was successful and after two years’ continuous use, creates no smell of contaminants or urine.
 It eliminated the work of going down to main floor every time the dogs needed to use the doggy room!
-All of the roof hatches were built so the overall look of the deck was not sacrificed, while having accessible places to service the roofing system.
-The planters and kitchen are my favorite architectural designs.
-A maintenance free area to grow your favorite herbs and flowers, while cooking up and enjoying the outdoors.
-The weight was no factor, because we were able to decrease the weight by over 50%.
+All the roof hatches were built to support the overall look of the deck, while providing access to service the roofing system.
+The planters and kitchen are my favorite architectural touches: a maintenance free area to grow your favorite herbs and flowers, while cooking in and enjoying the outdoors.
+In the end, structural support was no problem because we were able to decrease the weight by over 50%.
 The whole area was completely seamless, all while providing different and more durable products for the dining and eating area.
-What better way to enjoy the outdoor then, maintenance free the way YOU want it.
+What better way to enjoy the outdoors?